ikrima/gamedevguide/content/ue4guide/environment-setup/setup-guide-part-1.md

 Disable hpet; it causes inordinate perf problems.

-- Batch command: `#!shell bcdedit /deletevalue useplatformclock`
+- Batch command: `#!batch bcdedit /deletevalue useplatformclock`
 - Some bios allow you to disable that in bios
 - Credit to [@SebAaltonen](https://twitter.com/SebAaltonen/status/1001045044567126018) for root causing this.
   > Finally found a solution to my Threadripper performance woes.
 If I disable HPET (bcdedit /deletevalue useplatformclock) I get 2x SSD iOPS boost, UE4 editor with RenderDoc plugin active has 4x higher frame rate and VTune becomes usable.
 Visual Studio stalls are also reduced.